icub-tech-iit/creo2urdf/README.md

 ## Installation from binaries

 > [!warning]
-> Users are encountering issues using the dll, so for now the precompiled binaries are not available, sorry for the unconvenience.
+> Users are encountering issues using the dll, the same issue could affect other users
 > See https://github.com/icub-tech-iit/creo2urdf/issues/84

+> [!NOTE]
+> The dll provided has not been unlocked, this means that for using the Toolkit licence is required
+>

 Download `creo2urdf.zip` from the assets of the [latest release](https://github.com/icub-tech-iit/creo2urdf/releases/latest), and extract it in the folder you like.<br>
 Follow the [`Usage`](https://github.com/icub-tech-iit/creo2urdf/tree/master#usage) section instructions for completing the installation. <br>